oneapi-src/oneDAL/docs/source/includes/kernel-functions/polynomial-kernel-introduction.rst

 used in kernelized learning algorithms.
-It represents the similarity of training samples in a feature space of polynomials of the original data and allows to get non-linear models.
+It represents the similarity of training samples in a feature space of polynomials of the original data and allows to fit non-linear models.

 .. |c_math| replace::   :ref:`dense <polynomial_kernel_c_math>`
 .. |c_dense| replace::  :ref:`dense <polynomial_kernel_c_math_dense>`